DirectorsSoMale: Oscar noms slammed for lack of diversity

 She added: “Research globally suggests that when people think ‘manager,’ they think male.
 We found the exact same thing with directors. … The research is very clear.
 Women aren’t being considered for top leadership positions, and when they are, they are often criticized more sharply.
 We’re seeing that playing out right now in the awards process.”

-At Time’s Up, a group devoted to fighting sexual harassment and sexual assault, Chief Operating Officer Rebecca Goldman pledged to work for change.
+At Time’s Up, the Hollywood-based organization devoted to fighting sexual harassment and sexual assault, Chief Operating Officer Rebecca Goldman pledged to work for change.

 “This is why TIME’S UP exists — to ensure women in entertainment and across industries get the opportunities and recognition they deserve,” she said.
 “And we won’t stop fighting until they do.”